onion-lang/onion/README.md

-## Onion - statically typed object-oriented programming language on JVM
+## Onion - A Statically Typed Programming Language on JVM

 Onion is an object-oriented and statically typed programming language.
-Source codes of Onion compiles into JVM class files (in memory / file).
+Source codes of Onion compiles into JVM class files as in-memory or real files.

 Originally, Onion was written in Java.
-Recently, It has been rewritten in Scala completely except Parser, using JavaCC.
+It has been rewritten in Scala completely except Parser, using JavaCC.

 ## Tools